 Each advisor and student travels by Amtrak train to the campus during a boy’s sophomore year for a weeklong off-campus wilderness-education and applied-classroom-learning experience.

 In short, it is a place absent of iPhones, Snapchat, and technology, where Brunswick boys must interact directly with one another and their advisors without distraction.
 This unmediated interaction fosters incredibly earnest conversations at times, and just plain entertaining ones at others.

 Two senior leaders accompany each group, helping to guide and mentor younger students through the program.

 Time spent in Vermont enhances all aspects of a Brunswick education.

-The program lends itself to collaboration, teamwork, inquiry-based learning, and experiential education — and is for the benefit of the entire Brunswick community of students and faculty.
+The program lends itself to collaboration, teamwork, inquiry-based learning, and experiential education — and benefits the entire Brunswick community of students and faculty.

-Classwork commences after lunch, followed by up-keep projects on site and/or community service work.
-There is time for exercise before dinner.
-Lectures and discussions begin after dinner.
+Leadership and character lessons commence after lunch, followed by projects on site and/or community service work.
+There is time for exercise before dinner and allocated free-time and discussions begin after dinner.

 Circle discussions conclude each night’s activities before lights out at 10:30 p.m.